adtzlr/ttb/README.md

 ### Example of MSC.Marc HYPELA2

-[Here](https://github.com/adtzlr/ttb/blob/master/hypela2_nh_ttb.f) you can find an example of a nearly-incompressible version of a Neo-Hookean material for MSC.Marc. ~It works **only** in Total Lagrange (no push forward implemented)~.
+[Here](docs/examples/hypela2_nh_ttb.f) you can find an example of a nearly-incompressible version of a Neo-Hookean material for MSC.Marc. ~It works **only** in Total Lagrange (no push forward implemented)~.
 Updated Lagrange is implemented with a push forward of both stress tensor and tangent matrix.
 Herrmann Elements are automatically detected.
 As HYPELA2 is called twice per iteration the stiffness calculation is only active during stage `lovl == 4`.
 One of the best things is the super-simple switch from tensor to voigt notation: Change data types of all symmetric tensors and save the right Cauchy-Green deformation tensor in voigt notation.
 See commented lines for details.

-[Download HYPELA2](https://github.com/adtzlr/ttb/blob/master/hypela2_nh_ttb.f): Neo-Hooke, MSC.Marc, Total Lagrange, Tensor Toolbox
+[Download HYPELA2](docs/examples/hypela2_nh_ttb.f): Neo-Hooke, MSC.Marc, Total Lagrange, Tensor Toolbox

-## Sources
+## Credits
 Naumann, C.: [Chemisch-mechanisch gekoppelte Modellierung und Simulation oxidativer Alterungsvorgänge in Gummibauteilen (German)](http://nbn-resolving.de/urn:nbn:de:bsz:ch1-qucosa-222075).
 PhD thesis.
 Fakultät für Maschinenbau der Technischen Universität Chemnitz, 2016.